b3less/cai-dataset-builder/README.md

   2. generate the requested number of replys
   3. download output as `{char}_{prompt}.txt`
   4. repeate until there are no more prompts in the list

+separate filtered and unfiltered responses into separate download files.

 ## credits
   * [autoscroll script](https://greasyfork.org/en/scripts/458400-reload-autoscroll-buttons-at-character-ai)
   * [hear your waifu](https://greasyfork.org/en/scripts/456393-hearyourwaifu-hyw)